garrettogrady/beaconatorAPI/README.md

 ** Notice the `run` after `npm` there.** That's because "restart" isn't one of the default npm scripts.

 --------------------------------------

-## Authentication

-There is separate authentication for the different servers in the app.
-Once a user registers they will be created with a random API token.
-This is used to access the API.

 ### API